 Invest in wet-weather gear.
 Rain or snow can strike at any time—but with the right gear, you can keep your hearing aids dry and prevent water damage.
 Here are some smart buys you can stock up on:

 If your hearing aids do get wet, don’t panic—you may still be able to preserve them.
-Here’s your action plan:
+Here’s your action plan to dry out your hearing aids:

 Note: If you still hear crackling, static or distorted sounds, your hearing aid may have water damage.
 Contact your hearing care provider to discuss next steps.